Andre-lab/coronoscopy/README.md

 ---------
 > Q3: What is the origin of human coronaviruses?

-> A3: Human coronaviruses originates from bats and are transimted through intermediate organisms, e.g civet or camel to humans (https://www.ncbi.nlm.nih.gov/pubmed/20567988)
+> A3: Human coronaviruses originates from bats or small rodents and are transimted through intermediate organisms, e.g civet or camel to humans (https://www.ncbi.nlm.nih.gov/pubmed/20567988)

 ---------
 > Q4: How does the SARS-CoV recognize human cells?